Clan Rising

 What does the surname Cockburn mean?

-From a place name near Duns in Berwickshire — likely 'cock' (woodcock or rooster) + 'burn' (stream).
+From a place name near Duns in Berwickshire, likely 'cock' (woodcock or rooster) + 'burn' (stream).
+The Cockburns are a Border clan, taking their name from a place near Duns in Berwickshire.

 Where does the Cockburn family come from?

-The motto of Clan Cockburn is "Accendit cantu", which translates as "He excites us with song".
+The motto of the Cockburn family is "Accendit cantu", which translates as "He excites us with song".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

-Notable bearers of the Cockburn name include Sir Alexander J. E. Cockburn, Lord Chief Justice.
+The best-known bearer of the Cockburn name is Sir Alexander J. E. Cockburn, Lord Chief Justice.
+Their life and connection to the family are profiled in full on the dedicated champion page.

 Neighbouring clans